dekoza/mtgpl/RTR.rst

 Transguild Promenade
     Transguild Promenade enters the battlefield tapped.

-    When Transguild Promenade enters the battlefield, sacrifice it unless you pay {1}.
+    When Transguild Promenade enters the battlefield, sacrifice it unless you pay |mana_1|.

-    {T}: Add one mana of any color to your mana pool.
+    |tap|: Add one mana of any color to your mana pool.

 Treasured Find